 - Perms can severely damage hair and leave it over processed and dull.
 If not done by a professional, perming can leave the cell membrane and endocuticle vulnerable to damage (2).

-- Perming causes hair reduction and may make hair swell.
+- Perming causes hair reduction and may make your hair swell, which might affect hair thickness.

 - The perming solution may cause contact dermatitis if not rinsed out on time (3).